 - For the Salad:

-- 6-8 cups salad greens (crisp, washed and dried, torn into bite-size pieces)
+- 6 to 8 cups salad greens (crisp, washed and dried, torn into bite-size pieces)

 - Optional: sliced or chopped tomatoes, or other ingredients you like